alcantariel/ocp-java-17/Chapter 01/README.md

 ### Reading and Writing Member Fields

-It's possible to read and write instance variables directly from the caller, for example:
+It is possible to read and write instance variables directly from the caller, for example:

 ```java
 public class Swan {